-For shareholders and investors, the executive officer in charge of IR & SR and IR & SR personnel hold individual meetings after the quarterly disclosure of operating results.
-In addition, in line with the direction of the Company, small conferences or other gatherings may be held as appropriate.
+For shareholders and investors, the executive officer in charge of IR & SR and IR & SR personnel hold inperson meetings following the quarterly disclosure of operating results.
+In addition, the Representative Director of the Company or the Chief Financial Officer or other officers make themselves available to engage in dialogue with individual investors multiple times per year.
+In line with the direction of each business, small conferences or other gatherings may be held when appropriate.